 This winter my grandfather, Maj.
 Bruce Shore USMC, passed away.
-During the quiet drive to the military cemetery in Saratoga this passage was gnawing at me from somewhere deep inside the recesses of my memory;
+During the quiet drive to the military cemetery in Saratoga this passage from a novel I’ve never read was gnawing at me from somewhere in the recesses of my memory;

 I remember hearing this somewhere: when an old man dies, a library burns down.
 I wondered about this as I walked among the graves.
 How many stories were here, buried and forgotten?
 How many old burned libraries, how many young ones that had been building their volumes year by year?
 And all the stories, lost.
 I wished there was a place you could go, and sit in a room like a movie theater and look through a catalogue of a zillion names and then you could press a button and a face would appear on the screen and tell you about the life that had been.
 It would be a living memorial to the generations who had gone on before, and you could still hear their voices though those voices had been stilled for a hundred years.
 It seemed to me, as I walked in the presence of all those stilled voices that would never be heard again, that we were a wasteful breed.
 We had thrown away the past, and our future was impoverished for it.

 As my grandfather’s memory deteriorated, his library, the library which I had studied at through my childhood and adolescence, began to crumble.
 Memories and stories which at one point were available at the snap of a finger to be retold with a twinkle in his eye slowly became more opaque, more distant.
 Eventually, entire wings of grandpa’s grand library were sealed off from us.